anssip/anssipiirainen.com/content/post/set-object-props.md

 };
 ```

 This "solution" pollutes the object with fields that have `undefined` values.
-The fields are there in the
-object, just their values are set to undefined.
-You cannot be sure what happens when you pass this kind of an object to some library or an API: it might behave just find with this input, or you might get an error as a result, or worst it might work in some unpredictable ways.
+These fields will be present in the object, even though their values are set to `undefined`.
+After this, you cannot be sure what happens when you pass this object to the external library you building this object for:
+It might behave just fine, or you might get errors, or worst, it might work in some unpredictable ways.

+## The Way

 Following is the cleanest syntax that I know of that solves these problems: